yayinternet/cs193x-course/homework/hw2-quiz-ext.md

 <img src="images/hw2-unpacked-extension.png" class="screenshot" />

-**Navigate to the "evil-ext" directory"**
+**Navigate to the "evil-extension" directory"**

-In the file chooser window that pops up, you should navigate to the `evil-ext` directory included in the starter code.
+In the file chooser window that pops up, you should navigate to the `evil-extension` directory included in the starter code.

 <img src="images/hw2-select-dir.png" class="screenshot" />